jeeb/avisynth/distrib/docs/english/source/avisynthdoc/FilterSDK/Cplusplus_api.rst

-VideoFrame has the following members: GetPitch, GetRowSize, GetHeight, GetReadPtr, GetWritePtr and IsWritable.
+VideoFrame has the following members: GetPitch, GetRowSize, GetHeight, GetReadPtr, GetWritePtr, IsWritable and IsPropertyWritable

-All those filters (except IsWritable) will give you a property (pitch, rowsize, etc ...) of a plane (of the frame it points to).
+All those filters (except IsWritable and IsPropertyWritable) will give you a property (pitch, rowsize, etc ...) of a plane (of the frame it points to).
 The interleaved formats (BGR(A) or YUY2) consist of one plane, and the planar formats consists of one (Y) or three (YUV) planes.
 The default